 TRACEABILITY AND RISK ASSESSMENT

-The online system that IPS utilizes to manage Victoria’s Secret & Co. social compliance program allows our suppliers, auditors and associates to access critical information such as policies, guidance tools, supplier/factory information, audit reports, corrective action plans and remediation status at any time.
+The online system that IPS utilizes to manage VS&Co’s social compliance program allows our suppliers, auditors and associates to access critical information such as policies, guidance tools, supplier/factory information, audit reports, corrective action plans and remediation status at any time.

 ACCOUNTABILITY AND REMEDIATION

-Victoria’s Secret &Co. maintains policies and procedures for associates and suppliers that govern the consequences of noncompliance with Victoria’s Secret & Co. sourcing and labor standards.
+VS&Co maintains policies and procedures for associates and suppliers that govern the consequences of noncompliance with VS&Co’s sourcing, labor and workplace standards.

-If we find a supplier or factory is not in compliance with our Supplier Code of Conduct or supply chain standards, we will partner with them in an attempt to bring them into compliance.
-Victoria’s Secret &Co. has a robust remediation system where a corrective action plan (CAP) is automatically created for all non-compliance findings, and suppliers are automatically notified when they need to complete a CAP.
+If we find a supplier or factory is not in compliance with our Supplier Code of Conduct or supply chain standards, we will partner with them to bring them into compliance.
+VS&Co has a robust remediation system where a corrective action plan (CAP) is created for all non-compliance findings and suppliers are automatically notified when they need to complete a CAP.
 It is the supplier’s responsibility to submit all CAPs within 30 days.
 All corrective actions are expected to be completed within 90 days of receiving notification.
 All corrective action correspondence and support evidence is thoroughly documented in the system.

 PARTNERING FOR IMPROVEMENT

-Victoria’s Secret &Co.’s Supplier Code of Conduct, our Ethics Hotline, training and our compliance standards help to prevent the use of modern slavery in our supply chain.
-Our Master Sourcing Agreement, IPS Compliance Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
+VS&Co’s Supplier Code of Conduct, our Ethics Hotline, training, and our compliance standards help to mitigate risks of modern slavery in our supply chain.
+Our Master Sourcing Agreement, the IPS Supplier Compliance Guidebook, due diligence, monitoring, remediation and training ensure that our suppliers are aware of our policies and have the tools to implement our standards in their processes to minimize the risk of modern slavery.
 We ask our suppliers to continuously make improvements in their compliance performance and educate their factories and subcontractors further up the supply chain.

 COMMITMENTS FOR IMPROVEMENT

-In 2021, Victoria’s Secret &Co. plans to take the following actions to improve our efforts to eliminate modern slavery in our supply chain.
+In 2023, VS&Co plans to take the following actions to improve our efforts to prevent modern slavery in our supply chain.
 We caution that any forward-looking statements involve risks and uncertainties and are subject to change.

-- Continue to increase our focus on supply chain traceability further upstream to identify and mitigate modern slavery risks.
-We have engaged Sourcemap to assist us in formally mapping our supply chain.
+- Increase our focus on supply chain mapping and traceability further upstream to identify and mitigate modern slavery risks.

-- Continue to enforce the Employer Pays Principle ensuring factories producing for us do not charge recruitment fees to workers or use debt bondage or irregular, delayed, deferred or non-payment of wages.
+- Enforce the Employer Pays Principle to ensure factories producing for us do not charge recruitment fees to workers or use debt bondage or irregular, delayed, deferred or non-payment of wages.

-- We will continue conducting chain of custody audits on cotton products to ensure cotton fiber and cotton yarn is from an approved country in the Cotton Policy.
+- Conduct Oritain testing to ensure cotton fiber origin is from an approved country in the Cotton Policy.

-- We will continue collaborating with industry peers, non-governmental organizations and trade organizations to address systemic issues at the root of modern slavery.
+- We will continue to collaborate with industry peers, non-governmental organizations and trade organizations to address systemic issues at the root of modern slavery.